-I tried being an engineer (Georgia Tech, chemical engineering, 1984).
-Then I tried teaching high school (Teacher Education Certificate, math, University of Colorado, Colorado Springs, 1988).
-And back to engineering (University of Minnesota, M.S., civil engineering, 1996).
-What little official theological education I have comes from taking classes at Trinity Episcopal School for Ministry.
+Charlie tried being an engineer (Georgia Tech, chemical engineering, 1984).
+Then he tried teaching high school (Teacher Education Certificate, math, University of Colorado, Colorado Springs, 1988).
+And back to engineering (University of Minnesota, MS, civil engineering, 1996).
+He has taken classes at Trinity School for Ministry.

-From 1997 to 2015 I worked for InterVarsity Christian Fellowship’s Graduate Student and Faculty Ministry, doing campus work in Minnesota.
+From 1997 to 2015, Charlie worked for InterVarsity Christian Fellowship’s Graduate Student and Faculty Ministry, doing campus work in Minnesota.

-If I am not reading (a cat curled up nearby), playing volleyball, playing in a flight simulator, watching science fiction, or chasing my two daughters, I am probably surfing the web.
+When he is not reading with a cat curled up nearby, playing volleyball, playing in a flight simulator, watching science fiction, or keeping up with his two daughters, Charlie is probably surfing the web.